prtzb/sonos_anti_abuse/README.md

 # sonos_anti_abuse
-This is a script that monitors Sonos speakers and skips tracks automatically.
+A simple script that monitors Sonos speakers and skips annoying tracks automatically.
+This is achieved by checking the track title and comparing it to the contents in annoying.txt.
+If any words in the title match any word in the file, the track is skipped.You can edit annoying.txt and add any words you want to monitor, or simply use your own file with the --wordfile switch.

 ***Basic usage:***